jfrog/gitlab-templates/scripts/README.md

     file: '/script/.gitlab-ci-template.yml'
 ```

-Then, reference the setup script from any `script` or `before_script` sections in your pipeline:
+Then, reference the setup script from any `script` or `before_script` sections in your GitLab pipeline:
 ```yaml
 job:
   script: